suitcss/suit/packages/components-flex-embed/README.md

 ## Available classes

-* `flex-embed` - The core responsive embed component with no dimensions
+* `FlexEmbed` - The core responsive embed component with no dimensions
-* `flex-embed--16by9` - The modifier class for 16x9 aspect ratio embed
+* `FlexEmbed--16by9` - The modifier class for 16x9 aspect ratio embed
-* `flex-embed--4by3` - The modifier class for 4x3 aspect ratio embed
+* `FlexEmbed--4by3` - The modifier class for 4x3 aspect ratio embed

 ## Usage